kimhonoridez/kokak-lush/README.md

 7. [PG Admin](https://www.pgadmin.org/download/)

 #### Setting-up the Database
-By now, the PostgreSQL and PG Admin are already installed.
+By now, PostgreSQL and PG Admin should already be installed.
 Below steps will help you to setup the database:
 1. Using PG Admin, create a new database called __*mypond*__.
 2. Right click on the newly created database and select __*Restore*__.
 3. Input the following into the shown Restore dialog
 ```
   Format: Custom or tar
   Filename: Locate the sql dump in app\src\backend\sql\mypond
+  Rolename: Postgres
 ```
 4. Click *Restore* button.
 5. Check if tables are created.